jgable/grunt-jshint2/README.md

 #### Reporter Architecture

-While there is an existing Pull Request open to implement reporters, I am not happy with the hard linking of the reporter files and the hacky overriding of `stdout` necessary to make them work together nicely.
-I've ported over the existing xml and checkstyle reporters, and have plans to write a base legacy reporter class that will help others who have existing reporters built port them to be used with this task.
+While there is an existing Pull Request open (/gruntjs/grunt-contrib-jshint/#34) to implement reporters, I am not happy with the hard linking of the reporter files and the hacky overriding of `stdout` necessary to make them work together nicely.
+I've ported over the existing [xml](https://github.com/jgable/grunt-jshint-bfs/blob/master/lib/reporters/xml.js) and [checkstyle ](https://github.com/jgable/grunt-jshint-bfs/blob/master/lib/reporters/checkstyle.js) reporters, and have plans to write a base legacy reporter class that will help others who have existing reporters built port them to be used with this task.

-#### Style stuff
+#### Misc.
+Style stuff

-You guys are 2 space tab guys, I'm a 4 space tab guy.
+You guys are 2 space tab kinda guys, I'm a 4 space tab kinda guy.
 You guys are not fans of white space, I'm a big fan of it.
 Evidently you are also against single var statements for multiple assignment.
-I'm sure if I had to, I could probably get over this stuff.
+I have no problem converting to your style if you want.

-### Where do we go from here?
+## Where do we go from here?

 I'd love to hear some feedback and have a dialog about the points I've raised above.
 I've never understood the init function based architecture in use and I'm curious if I might be missing something.

 I'd be happy to talk about starting up a new branch with this code and merging it in over time.
 I'm sensitive to the options structure change and understand that it might be something that a minor version would be incremented for.

-As a final option, if all my code just makes you want to vomit in your mouth a little bit, I could just publish this as a separate task and check back in from time to time looking longingly at your code and thinking of the oh so sweet merging we could have done together.
+As a final option, if all my code just makes you want to vomit in your mouth a little bit, I could just publish this as a separate task and check back in from time to time looking wistfully at your code and thinking of the oh so sweet merging we could have done together.

 ### License